hermit-os/kernel/README.md

    The HermitCore isles starts with the IP address `192.168.28.2` for isle 0 and is increased by one for every isle.
 7. More HermitCore applications are available at `/hermit/usr/{tests,benchmarks}` which is a shared directory between the host and QEmu.

-## Building and testing HermitCore on a real machine
+## Building and testing HermitCore as multi-kernel on a real machine

 *Note*: to launch HermitCore applications, root privileges are required.